keny91/Keny-vault/TODO/Project/Orchestrator.md

   start program = "/bin/systemctl start ssh"
   stop program  = "/bin/systemctl stop ssh"
   if 3 restarts within 5 cycles then exec "/sbin/reboot"

+### Foresync to diagnose intrusions and tampering

+(Need for deployed machines and my machines separately)

+- Agnostic of OS and Architecture?

+	No, most forensic packages and toolkits are **not fully OS-agnostic or architecture-agnostic** — but we can absolutely build a setup that works **for your specific system**, or **universally across common devices**, depending on your needs.